AAMA 501.2 Los Angeles Window Water Testing

 AAMA 501.2 Window Water Testing in Los Angeles | San Francisco | San Diego

-The AAMA 501.2 Window Water Testing procedure, provides quality assurance.
-We provide this field water penetration test performed on Storefront windows, curtain wall as well as sloped glazing systems alike.
+The AAMA 501.2 Window Water Testing procedure, provides for quality assurance.
+We perform this field water penetration test on: Storefronts, Window Walls, Curtain Walls, and Sloped Glazing Systems.

 Looking for window water leaks

-On that note, the AAMA 501.2 test that we perform in Los Angeles, San Francisco, and San Diego is not a test designed for newly installed fenestration products that are operable.
-AAMA has a test for this and its the AAMA 502.
-Otherwise, for exceptional weather events or conditions, you may want to opt for the AAMA 502, 503 or the ASTM E1105 methods.
-Along the same lines, AAMA 511-08 is reserved for forensic testing of fenestration products.
+The AAMA 501.2 test that we perform in Los Angeles (and also in San Francisco and San Diego) is not a test designed for newly installed fenestration products that are operable or residential type windows; AAMA has a specific test for those particular products and that test is the AAMA 502.
+Otherwise, for exceptional weather events or conditions, you may want to opt for the AAMA 502, AAMA 503 or the ASTM E1105 methods.
+Along the same lines, AAMA 511 is reserved for forensic testing of fenestration products.

 AAMA 501.2-15 Window Water Testing